-- Brandon L. Drake, The influence of climatic change on the Late Bronze Age Collapse and the Greek Dark Ages, Journal of Archaeological Science, Volume 39, Issue 6, pp. 1862–1870 (June 2012).
+- Drake, Brandon L., The influence of climatic change on the Late Bronze Age Collapse and the Greek Dark Ages, Journal of Archaeological Science, Volume 39, Issue 6, pp. 1862–1870 (June 2012).

-- Jeffrey Emanuel, Sea Peoples, Egypt, and the Aegean: Transference of Maritime Technology in the Late Bronze–Early Iron Transition, in Aegean Studies, pp. 21–56 (2014). [link]
+- Emmanuel, Jeffrey, Sea Peoples, Egypt, and the Aegean: Transference of Maritime Technology in the Late Bronze–Early Iron Transition, in Aegean Studies, pp. 21–56 (2014).